 When an emergency occurs, your ability to make decisions immediately and bring resources into use quickly can mean the difference between life and death, saving your business or losing it.
+Employers are required to have a plan for responding to emergencies.

 An emergency is an incident or disaster causing serious injury or damage.
-Emergencies commonly include:
+Emergencies may include, but are not limited to: